SPM-BossBaby/BOSS/README.md

 |  |  |  |  |  |  |  |

 ## Background
 - Login
+  - Student
     - A student will log in with his/her email ID and password.
     - Upon success, the student should be able to see the balance e$ along with a welcome message.
     - Upon failure, the app outputs a proper error message and requests the user to login again.
+  - Admin
+    - An administrator will log in with the username "admin" and password
+    - The admin will login from the same login page as student users.
+    - (inference) An admin will log in into a dashboard
+    - Failure will follow the same case as Student

 ## Data Flow